pkardas/notes/books/clean-agile.md

   people start to get smart enough to actually contribute.
 Of course, you need enough time, and enough improvement, to make up for the initial loss.
 - Decrease Quality - everyone knows that you can go much faster by producing crap.
 WRONG.
 There is no such thing as quick and dirty.
-Anything dirty is slow. **The only wat to go fast, is to go well**.
+Anything dirty is slow. **The only way to go fast, is to go well**.
 If we want to shorten our schedule, the only option is to _increase_ quality.
 - Changing Scope - if the organization is rational, then the stakeholders eventually bow their heads in acceptance and begin to scrutinize the plan.